sansneo/dotfiles/README.md

 > [!WARNING]
 > Hey, are you NOT me?
 Yes?
 > Then make sure to run the following command and to modify my `.zshrc`
-> or make sure to use your username instead of mine both in the installation and the dotfiles!
+> or simply make sure to use your username instead of mine in both the installation and the dotfiles!
 ```
 rg 'sans' -r "$USER" --files-with-matches | xargs sed -i "s/sans/$USER/g"
 ```